Cost of Attendance

 If you have questions about the tuition and fee rates, please contact the Student Accounting Office at firstname.lastname@example.org or at 312-567-3794.

-2013-14 Example Budget - New Undergraduate Student
+2014-2015 Example Budget - New Undergraduate Student

-Room and Board: $10,800-13,000
+Room and Board: $10,900

-2013-14 Example Budget - New Graduate Student - Main Campus
+2014-2015 Example Budget - New Graduate Student (Main Campus)

-Room and Board: $11,000
+Room and Board: $14,000

-Books and Supplies: approximately $800
+Books and Supplies: $800

-Tuition is the cost of attending classes at the Illinois Institute of Technology.
-As a private institution, IIT does not charge different rates to in state or out of state students.
+Tuition is the cost of attending classes at IIT.
+As a private institution, IIT does not charge different rates to in-state and out-of-state students.
 Your estimated tuition is based on enrollment plans provided on the FAFSA.

-Transportation Expenses include allotment for travel within Chicago and assistance with travel to and from the university at the start and conclusion of the nine month academic year as well as university breaks.
+Transportation Expenses include allotment for travel within Chicago and assistance with travel to and from the university at the start and conclusion of the nine-month academic year as well as university breaks.